Breaking Down (Fire) Walls: How Businesses Should Deal With Hackers

 It is all well and good investing in antivirus software, but it might not mean anything.
+On the other hand, it might also mean everything investing in ZoneAlarm anti-ransomware software, because its security is just impenetrable.
 The reason is there are numerous ways for a thief to gain access to your server, and AVG’s free trial might not cover every base.
 Therefore, it is essential to analyse the needs of the company before you make any investment decisions.
 For example, does the staff require access to the server?
 If so, employee training is crucial to teach them about the dos and don’ts.
 Or, do you store data in the cloud?
 Okay, make sure the supplier takes security as seriously as you.

 Create And Update Security Plan

 A study by AVG found a shocking 52% of small businesses didn’t have a security plan.
 In essence, this means half of all SMEs are at the mercy of hackers.
 In simple terms, your plan is how you make the company secure in the first place.
 Without a detailed set of rules and regulations, there is no strategy.
 Plus, there is no way to implement it throughout the whole business.
 Once you have one in place, it is vital that you update it once every couple of months.
 The industry changes and you have to adapt or else you could die out.

 The first port of call is a security expert with years of experience and a strong knowledge of the subject.
 With their skills, your IT team should be able to prevent a hack from occurring altogether.
 However, it isn’t only security professionals you need to hire.
 Agencies like Rouge Media might deal in websites, but they are a vital part of the security team.
 As web designers and creators, they know which features to add to make the site safer from criminals.
 Also, coders will update bugs and glitches to fix any hacking issues.